docpad-archive/documentation/FAQ.md

     dynamic: true

+### What data is exposed to my template engine?

+Templating engines are renderers for languages which support business logic.
+For instance, the template engine [Eco](https://github.com/sstephenson/eco) provides us with the following syntax `<% your business logic %>` or to output a variable we can use `<%=some variable%>`.

+As such, the data which we expose to our templating engines is called the `templateData`, and it contains the following:

+- `require`: a reference to node's [require](http://nodejs.org/api/globals.html#globals_require) function, use it to include other node modules on the fly
+- `docpad`: a reference to the currently running DocPad instance which is rendering the document
+- `database`: a [Query-Engine](https://github.com/bevry/query-engine) collection of all our documents
+- `document`: a reference to the current document we are rendering, documents are defined by the [Document Class](https://github.com/bevry/docpad/blob/master/lib/models/document.coffee) which extends the [File Class](https://github.com/bevry/docpad/blob/master/lib/models/file.coffee)
+- `documents`: an array of all the website's documents, sorted newest to last
+- `site`: an object of several site-specific properties, contains:
+    - `date`: a javascript date object for the time that the website was last generated
+- `blocks`: an object that contains several properties relating to blocks to be inserted without our layout, contains:
+    - `scripts`: an array of strings which should be outputted where your script elements go
+    - `styles`: an array of strings which should be outputted where your style elements go
+    - `meta`: an array of strings which should be outputted where your meta elements go

+For instance, to output the current document's title with eco, you would use: `<%=@document.title%>`.
+The reason for the `@` is because Eco associates the `templateData` to the current scope, which with CoffeeScript (what eco uses) you access by using the `@` character.

 ### How do I disable certain plugins?

 Inside your website's `package.json` file, you can add a `"docpad": {}` property - it may already be there.
 Inside that property, add `"enabledPlugins": {}` and inside that, add the name of the plugin you want to disable followed by `false` - e.g. if we wanted to disable the `eco` plugin we would have: